Qiskit/qiskit_sphinx_theme/docs_guidelines/tutorials/new_doc_project.rst

 Publish docs
 ------------

-The first job will consist of publishing the documentation and will be called ``docs_publish``.
+The job will consist of publishing the documentation and will be called ``docs_publish``.

 Set up the job
 ^^^^^^^^^^^^^^